-- a.
+a.
 Pursuant to Local Rule, litigants and counsel MUST confer prior to the filing and/or presentation of any motion before the court and are to attempt, in good faith, to reach amicable resolution of the issues involved.

-(Litigants include counsel representing a party and parties who are self-represented). - b.
-Every contested motion filed MUST contain a standard certificate of compliance setting forth a brief statement of the extrajudicial means employed to resolve the dispute. - c.
+b.
+Every contested motion filed MUST contain a standard certificate of compliance setting forth a brief statement of the extrajudicial means employed to resolve the dispute.
+The form can be found on the Fifth Judicial website.

+c.
 Failure to comply with this rule may result in sanctions including refusal to entertain the motion.
 Good faith efforts toward amicable resolution shall be considered as a factor in determining whether or not the requested relief is appropriate, the propriety of sanctions, or in determining the exigency of circumstances, if relevant.